justinblalock87/CS4641-Music-Genre-Prediction/README.md

 ![model_history_plot](model_history.png)

-Additionally, we applied random forest to our model to achieve 86% accuracy and an f1 score of .86.
+Additionally, we applied random forest to our model to achieve 86% accuracy (82% accuracy without normalization, as shown in the video) and an f1 score of .86.
 We tuned the hyperparameter for the depth of the tree and saw diminishing returns after a depth of 30.

 Here is a view of the forest.
 While the data is illegible, this image shows the complexity of the classification task.